haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 distance C31-d08-30A, chain F and resid  91 and name CB, chain A and resid 4361 and name CB<br>
 distance C31-d09-30A, chain F and resid  91 and name CB, chain B and resid   50 and name CB<br>
 distance C31-d10-30A, chain F and resid  91 and name CB, chain B and resid  605 and name CB<br>
-distance C31-d11-30A, chain G and resid 111 and name CB, chain B and resid  612 and name CB<br>
+distance C31-d11-30A, chain F and resid 111 and name CB, chain B and resid  612 and name CB<br>
-distance C31-d12-30A, chain G and resid 111 and name CB, chain A and resid 3514 and name CB<br>
+distance C31-d12-30A, chain F and resid 111 and name CB, chain A and resid 3514 and name CB<br>
-distance C31-d13-30A, chain G and resid 111 and name CB, chain A and resid 1458 and name CB<br>
+distance C31-d13-30A, chain F and resid 111 and name CB, chain A and resid 1458 and name CB<br>
-distance C31-d14-30A, chain H and resid 179 and name CB, chain A and resid  143 and name CB<br>
+distance C31-d14-30A, chain F and resid 179 and name CB, chain A and resid  143 and name CB<br>
-distance C31-d15-30A, chain I and resid 196 and name CB, chain D and resid  126 and name CB<br>
+distance C31-d15-30A, chain F and resid 196 and name CB, chain D and resid  126 and name CB<br>
 </a>

 <a class="prompt prompt-info">